-The CIA understands your use of our online applications to indicate your consent to the collection, processing and use of your personal data as described in this Notice, except where we request active, express consent or where such consent is required by law.
+The CIA understands your use of our online applications and application forms to indicate your consent to the collection, processing and use of your Personal Data as described in this Notice, except where we request active, express consent or where such consent is required by law.

-The CIA collects and processes personal information from and about data subjects, who may be prospective students and their family members, alumni/ae, prospective donors, donors, prospective employees, employees, restaurant patrons, food enthusiasts, conference attendees, private event clients, CIA market and store customers, and other members of the public.
+The CIA collects and processes Personal Data and Personally Identifiable Information (“PII”) from and about data subjects, who may be prospective students and their family members, alumni/ae, prospective donors, donors, prospective employees, employees, restaurant patrons, food enthusiasts, conference attendees, private event clients, CIA market and store customers, and other members of the public.

 A text file called a “cookie” may be placed in the browser files of your computer when you visit our online applications.
 Although the cookie itself does not contain personal information, it provides information about your user session.
+Specifically, the CIA may collect cookies containing information about where and when the user signed in.
 A cookie file cannot read data off a hard disk or read cookie files created by other websites.

 We understand that you consent to the placement of cookies on our website if you do not change your browser settings as described above.
 You may change your browser settings to block cookies at any time.

 We will not sell your personal information.
 We will not disclose your personal information without your permission unless a legal exception applies (for example, in case of emergency, to protect safety on campus, or in response to a valid subpoena or court order).

 We retain your information for a period of time in accordance with our legitimate interests or as needed to comply with applicable law.

 We may combine your personal data with device information and location information (with your consent, where required) to serve you specifically, such as to deliver a product to you according to your preferences or restrictions, or for advertising or advertising targeting purposes.